csc-weedstock/weedstock/README.md

-# CSC Weedstock
+# Website of CSC Weedstock e.V.

-Website of the (upcoming) Cannabis Social Club Weedstock at the Prignitz.
+The Cannabis Social Club Weedstock e.V. was founded on April 20th, 2024 in the German city of Wittstock.
+This is it's website build with Brigdetown and deployed via Github.

 ## Deployment

-Push to github (via Vercel)
+via github actions.

 ## Prerequisites